kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/managing-your-learning-context/time-management.md

 ---

 Time Management is one of the executive functioning skills that is important for effective learning.
-As mentioned in the week 1 lesson, it can be defined as "the ability to use time efficiently and effectively in the accomplishment of set tasks and goals."
+It can be defined as "the ability to use time efficiently and effectively in the accomplishment of set tasks and goals."
 This is a skill that a lot of people struggle with, and it can have a significant impact on your ability to learn well.
-Therefore, in this section we will explore some common time management challenges and myths, as well as some tips and tools that can help you improve your ability to manage your time.
+Therefore, in this section we will explore some common time management challenges, as well as some tips and tools that can help you improve your ability to manage your time.

 <aside>